ntienhuy/MultiChannel/README.md

 # MultiChannel
 Multi-channel LSTM-CNN model for Vietnamese sentiment analysis

-This is implementation for this paper "Multi-channel LSTM-CNN model for Vietnamese sentiment analysis".
+This is implementation for the paper "Multi-channel LSTM-CNN model for Vietnamese sentiment analysis".

 We provide a sentiment analysis dataset: VS. The dataset include two version: tokenized and without tokenized.